 There are a few data points you can look at to gauge the temperature of the real estate market.

-Buyers able to buy a home right now get to take advantage of low mortgage interest rates.
-In a seller’s market, buyers that are better prepared and quicker to act than their competition (other buyers) are the ones that stand out.
+While sellers negotiate from a position of power when conditions favor them, that doesn’t mean buyers can’t find what they are looking for.
+Buyers that are better prepared and quicker to act than their competition (other buyers) are the ones that stand out.
 Here are three tips that will help you navigate a seller’s market and get the house you’ve been wanting.

 1) Get a pre-approval

 A pre-approval is when a bank or lender has determined that they are willing to give you a mortgage up to a specific dollar amount.
 Having financing already secured will set you apart from other buyers in a competitive market.
-It shows seriousness in your search for a new home.
-The most important reason to get pre-approved is that it confirms to the seller that you have the financing to complete the transaction.
+Being pre-approved shows seriousness in your search for a new home.
+The foremost reason to get pre-approved is that it confirms to the seller that you have the financing lined up to complete the transaction.
 That is what a seller is looking for most.
 Imagine for a moment that you are the seller, not the buyer.
 You have gotten into the late stages of selling your home with a buyer, only to find out that their financing has fallen through!
 Being pre-approved gives the seller peace of mind that this won’t happen.